wkiri/MDW-handwritten/README.md

 ## Generate Predictions on MDW Data Sets

-You can generate predictions for an MDW data set using the following script:
+You can generate predictions for an MDW data set that applies, to each digit in the multi-digit number, a single-digit classifier that was trained on the MNIST training set.

 ```
 python3 predict_MDW_data.py <MDW_data_file> <preds_file>
 ```

-This script uses a support vector machine (SVM) with RBF kernel, but you can change this for the classifier of your choice, or use this script as a model for your own prediction script.
+By default, this script uses a support vector machine (SVM) with RBF kernel, but you can specify other classifiers with the `-c` option.
+You can also use this script as a model to write a new prediction script to connect to your own classifier.

+The first run will be slower since it must first train the single-digit classifier.
+Subsequent runs will re-use this classifier.

-Predictions will be saved into a .csv file (preds_file) with one recognized number (prediction) per line, in the same order as items in the MDW data file.
+Predictions are saved into a .csv file (preds_file) with one recognized number (prediction) per line, in the same order as items in the MDW data file.